zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/app-installation-strategies.md

 #### Marketplace via the Control Panel

-The DXP Control Panel lets you browse the Marketplace the same way you would from the Marketplace website.
+The DXP Control Panel accesses the Marketplace.
+You browse the Marketplace the same way you would from the Marketplace website.
 Purchasing an app in the Control Panel downloads the app and installs it to the DXP instance automatically.
 See [Using the Liferay Marketplace]((../using-the-liferay-marketplace.md)) for more information.

 #### Purchased Apps Screen